Loader gif

 It’s tempting to combine business and pleasure on trips when you are self-employed.
 If you must go to Las Vegas, why not spend a couple more days seeing the sights – and take someone along with you, perhaps?

 There’s nothing wrong with enjoying business travel, but make sure you only deduct the portion of your trip that is actually for business.
-For example, if you stay in Las Vegas two extra nights for fun, you can’t deduct the hotel room and other expenses for those two days.
+For example, if you stay in Las Vegas for two extra nights for personal purposes, you can’t deduct personal expenses like the hotel room and other costs accrued on those two extra days.

-Unless your spouse or other companion is your employee, you generally can’t deduct his or her travel expenses.
-That means you can’t deduct the second airline ticket.
-However, you can still deduct the amount your hotel room would have cost for one person, which is often the same or not much different than it is for the two of you.
+And unless your spouse or other companion is your employee, you generally can’t deduct their portion of travel expenses.
+That means you can’t deduct the second airline ticket, but you can still deduct the amount your hotel room would have cost for one person, which is often the same or not much different than it is for the two of you.

 Backed by our $100k accuracy guarantee.